AJIMI

 The strongest reason to consider AJIMI is fit.
 It is a $$$$ Japanese restaurant, so the price level makes the most sense when the meal itself is part of the plan.
 The smart casual dress code also points toward a more considered dinner rather than an informal stop.

-Expectations should be calibrated around what is verified.
+Plan around dinner rather than lunch.
 AJIMI is open Tuesday through Saturday from 6–9:30 PM and is closed Sunday and Monday.
-There is no verified lunch service in the available data, so plan around dinner only.

 The Michelin Plate recognition in 2025 gives AJIMI a clearer place in Taipei's dining conversation, but it should not be treated as the only reason to book.
 Recognition helps explain why the restaurant may be on a premium dining shortlist; the better question is whether a $$$$ Japanese dinner in Taipei is what the table wants.